 One good resource for looking up a rough starting point to compare insurance prices is ValuePenguin.
 Keep in mind, health insurance is expensive no matter where you get it but it’s good to know where your expectations should lie so that you can make informed decisions.
 According to the Affordable Care Act, the average individual pays between $300-$500 per month for health insurance.

-Are there insurance options that cover all 50 states?
+Are there travel nurse insurance options that cover all 50 states?

 Yes!
 There are actually some really cool alternative health insurance options for travel nurses.